-The Department of Technical Cooperation is responsible for Major Programme 6, concentrating on the delivery of support in six thematic areas (human health, agricultural productivity and food security, water resource management, environmental protection, physical and chemical applications and sustainable energy development, together with a seventh crosscutting thematic area, safety and security), and supporting the achievement of the Millennium Development Goals.
+The Department of Technical Cooperation is responsible for Major Programme 6, concentrating on the delivery of support in a number of thematic areas (health and nutrition, food and agriculture, water and the environment, industrial applications/radiation technology, energy, nuclear knowledge development and management, and safety and security), and supporting the achievement of the Millennium Development Goals.
 Working closely with the Agency’s technical Departments, which provide technical expertise and backstopping, the Department of Technical Cooperation interacts on an ongoing basis with national authorities in Member States at every stage of the technical cooperation programme, from initial formulation to implementation and evaluation.
 PACT provides support to Member States in the establishment of comprehensive national cancer control programmes.

 The Department of Technical Cooperation takes a leading role in managing and implementing the TC Programme, coordinating all TC related activities in-house.
 Specific areas of competency for this role are sound understanding of international development cooperation, and policy dialogue and strategy development.
 These two core competencies have evolved over the past five decades, in tandem with the evolving abilities of Member States, and are among the most important resources available to the Agency as a whole.
 The Department also contains significant competencies in participatory results-based programming and partnership building, key areas that have become priorities over the past ten years.
 Last, but by no means least, the Department is the seat of all TCF programme and project financial and budgetary management, and maintains a knowledge bank of TC programming for the past fifty years.
 In short, the Department offers a mechanism for preserving country level knowledge and continuity, a tool for understanding the ‘big picture’ in the country/region and a vehicle for providing orchestrated, comprehensive responses to the needs of Member States.
 It provides a single window for Member States to all TC-related activities.

 The Department of Technical Cooperation comprises the DDG’s office, and six Divisions: Africa; Asia and the Pacific; Europe; Latin America; Division of Programme of Action for Cancer Therapy; and Programme Support and Coordination.